HananeAitBenYachou/Code-Generator/README.md

 ## Additional Notes:

 - The generated code utilizes clsDataAccessSettings for database connection details and clsErrorLogger for error logging.
-- Consider customizing the generated code further to fit specific project needs.
+- Consider customizing the generated code further to fit specific project needs, such as modifying the stored procedures or adding additional functionality.